Alberta Electricity Rates

-The average cost of electricity per month in Alberta has been climbing higher in the past months.
-You’ve probably noticed that electricity rates — and, of course, electricity bills — are notably higher when compared to the historic lows from two years ago.
+The average cost of electricity per month in Alberta has been climbing higher in the past three years.
+You’ve probably noticed that electricity rates — and, of course, electricity bills — are notably higher when compared to the historic lows from 2017.
 At that time, electricity prices were around 2.88 cents per kilowatt-hour (kWh).
+Fast forward to December 2022 when floating rates reached ¢37.464/kWh, a historic high.
+Also, consumers under floating-rate plans, especially large consumers of electricity, have seen considerable spikes in their bills for most of the months in 2020, 2021, 2022, and 2023.
 So, what does explain the Alberta price increases?
-And is there something we can do to reduce our Alberta electricity bills regardless of the kilowatt-hour cost?
+Why are our bills so high?
+And can we do anything to reduce our Alberta electricity bills regardless of the kilowatt-hour cost?

 So, what can I do to avoid high electricity bills in Alberta?